 - Research Directorate

 Hannah is a Research Fellow at University of Suffolk in the Suffolk Sustainability Institute, where she leads on 'Green Infrastructure' (one of the three key research themes within the Institute) and works on digital innovation in public sector infrastructure, natural systems including our local air quality, and rural economies.
 She has wide interests in environmental sensing and data analysis.

-Dr Hannah Steventon is a Research Associate at the University of Suffolk, working on the DfT-funded Smarter Suffolk project with Suffolk County Council, BT and other partners.
-Smarter Suffolk is building a county-wide Live Lab of thousands of Internet of Things (IoT) sensors, measuring environmental and traffic conditions across the county to showcase competing innovative technologies.
-Big Data sets will be accumulated in a vendor-neutral data exchange for analytics applied to a range of Local Authority services.
+Hannah has worked at University of Suffolk since 2019 on the DfT-funded Smarter Suffolk project with Suffolk County Council, BT and other partners.
+Smarter Suffolk built a county-wide Live Lab of thousands of Internet of Things (IoT) sensors, measuring environmental and traffic conditions across the county to showcase competing innovative technologies.
+Big Data sets are accumulated for analytics applied to a range of Local Authority services.
 Existing and new communications networks are enabling the IoT deployment, in part using the existing powered lighting column infrastructure.